ustaxcourt/ef-cms/docsify/testing.md

 ]
 ```

-The pa11y test is made up of an array of either urls or objects.
-The url will have `?code=EMAIL` which will login as that user and navigate to `&path=URL`.
-We can also provide a list of `actions` which pa11y will follow when the page loads.
-We often use the `actions` list for clicking on buttons to have modals show and verify them again pa11y.
+The Pa11y test is made up of an array of either URLs or objects.
+The url will have `?code=EMAIL` which will log in as that user and navigate to `&path=URL`.
+We can also provide a list of `actions` which Pa11y will follow when the page loads.
+We often use the `actions` list for clicking on buttons to have modals show and verify them again Pa11y.

 ### An issue with Pa11y in CI/CD